PowerMeep/Minecraft-Modpack-Generator/README.md

 - Figure out modrinth multiple project scrape
 - Test ALL layers to make sure they work independently
   - Implement some method of creating a modpack with arbitrary layers
-- Scrutinize layers for which mods are really "required"
 - Rather than challenges also having terrain and villages, use one-off scenarios with no names?
 Less duplicate code.

 ### Milestone 1